-2. Additional Support Plans
+2. Additional or Individual Support Plans

 This document is a working document and is designed to give staff, parents and pupils information regarding their individual needs.
 Smart targets are set, as are strategies, and a review date is set.

-Up to 3 targets per subject are set, once they have been discussed by staff, at least twice yearly, at the review meetings.
+Additional Support Plans in Junior School: Up to 3 targets per subject are set, once they have been discussed by staff, at least twice yearly, at the review meetings.
 The parent and pupil are also involved once these have been set.